ome/omero-documentation/omero/sysadmins/unix/server-ubuntu1604-ice36.rst

 :doc:`install-web`.
 You can use this as a guide for setting up your own test server.
 For production use you should also read the pages listed under :ref:`index-optimizing-server`.
-This guide will install Python 3.5.
+This guide will install Python 3.5 or Python 3.6.
 Since 5.6, a new :envvar:`OMERODIR` variable is used, you should first unset :envvar:`OMERO_HOME` (if set) before beginning the installation process.

 This guide describes how to install using the **recommended** versions for